 Proprietary-type funds are accounted for on an economic resources measurement focus.
-This means that all assets and all liabilities (whether current or non-current) associated with the activity of the fund are included on the balance sheet.
+This means that all assets and all liabilities (whether current or non-current) associated with the activity of the fund are included on the Statement of Net Position (balance sheet).
 The reported fund equity (Net Position) is segregated into Investment in Capital Assets, Restricted for payment of debt and Unrestricted Net Position.
 The Statement of Revenue & Expenses and Changes in Net Fund Position presents increases (revenue and gains) and decreases (expenses and losses) in net total position.
 The District discloses changes in cash flows by a separate statement that presents the operating, investing and financing activities.